Anguis420/Tutoring-center-scheduler/DEPLOYMENT_SUMMARY.md

 - Check `REACT_APP_API_URL` environment variable
 - Ensure backend is accessible from Netlify
 - Verify CORS settings on backend
+- Ensure `ALLOWED_ORIGINS` environment variable is set on backend with your Netlify domain

 ## 📚 Additional Resources